ralph-uy-aes/homelab/university-resources/ICS-426-computer-system-security/ch3-ma.md

-# Chapter 3: Risk Management - Module A: Social Engineering
+# Chapter 3: Organizational Security - Module A: Social Engineering

 #### About Social Engineering
 - The most bulletproof technical solutions can all be undone by unsecure human practices